 A note on water pumps

 Aftermarket water pumps for the XU9J4 engine are readily available from all the major brands, but let me share a warning with you.
 They are not created equal, and in my experience, the difference shows.
 I believe this results in a low flow rate at low RPM.
 Thus, resulting in climbing temperatures at idle.
-If the water isn’t being circulated, then no amount of airflow through the radiator will keep the engine cool.
+In addition, if the water isn’t being circulated, then no amount of airflow through the radiator will keep the engine cool.

 The picture above shows a genuine water pump, 1201.61, next to an aftermarket copy.
 With eight blades, this Valeo water pump should perform better than some.
 The issue is the way the blades push the coolant through the impeller.
 While the genuine pump has practically no restriction, the copy has just 4 holes of about 6mm diameter.
 So I will only fit the genuine pump into my engines.
 They are pretty hard to find, but Spoox Motorsport always has them in stock.